acuparse/acuparse/README.md

 # Installation:
 **Requires LAMP stack.
 Some PHP, Apache, and GNU/Linux experience recommended.**
+> **Note:** If you are not using an Access, you will need to setup a DNS redirect using a DNS server on your local network.

+See [docs/INSTALL.md](docs/INSTALL.md) for detailed installation instructions.

 Installing on a fresh instance of a Debian based OS is the only officially supported and tested install method.